hamishcunningham/pi-tronics/simbamon/README.txt

     - (use ppa:hamish-dcs/pi-gate-snapshots for development builds)
   - sudo apt-get update
   - sudo apt-get install simbamond
-  - this will generate a failure message relating to I2C -- use the -d option to suppress
+  - this will generate a failure messages relating to I2C -- use the -d option to suppress

 -----------------------------------------------------------------------------
 To test and debug:

-First restart the service with the -d (debug) flag; then the utils directory contains monitor-log.sh: greps the most recent simbamon entries from syslog.
+First restart the service with the -d (debug) flag; then the utils directory contains monitor-log.sh which greps the most recent simbamon entries from syslog.
 If you want to do simulation, trawl previous commits for set-simulation-level.sh which continually reads a simulation status from the terminal and writes it into the /tmp file where the debug rig will read it.

-(The utils directory also contains a great script called txt2man from http://mvertes.free.fr/ that we use to maintain the manpage.)
+(The utils directory also contains a great script called txt2man from http://mvertes.free.fr/ that we use to maintain the manpage, and an example script to read battery level.)

 -----------------------------------------------------------------------------
 To configure:

-mopi
+sudo mopi

 -----------------------------------------------------------------------------
 To release: